Sean-O-99/SoftwareTechAssign/Milestone1/Software Design/Software Design Document.md

 ## 3. Software Design and System Components

 ### 3.1	Software Design
-Include a flowchart that illustrates how your software will operate.
+Flowchart that illustrates how the software will operate.

-Example:
 ![Software Design](./software_design_flowchart.png)

 ### 3.2	System Components